Updated October 23, 2016. This post will be regularly updated for some time. Warning! This essay is very long; it runs to 101 pages.

 South Sundgau (Süd Sundgauisch) is a High Alemannic dialect spoken in southern Baden down around the Swiss border.
 Intelligibility between this and Swiss German is not known, but it is said that once you leave Switzerland and cross the border, people are no longer speaking anything close to Swiss German.

-Standard Swiss German (Schwyzerdütsch) is a High Alemannic language that is from 0-40% intelligible with Standard German.
+Standard Swiss German (Schwyzerdütsch) is a High Alemannic language that is from 20% intelligible with Standard German.
 For many Germans, Swiss German is about as intelligible as Dutch.
 It has over 6 million speakers.
 There are dozens of varieties, and every canton in Switzerland has its own lect.
 Two major varieties are Zurich and Bernese German.
 However, Bernese is not intelligible with Swiss German proper.
-Aargau and Thurgau are very different.
+Thurgau is very different.

 The city of Vaduz, Austria, also speaks Swiss German.
 There are 20-70 different lects within Swiss German, and according to Ethnologue, many of them are not mutually intelligible.
 Swiss German is so diverse that speakers are given subtitles when they speak on Austrian and German TV.

 The dialectal situation of Swiss German is very complex.
 About 30-40 years ago, before people started moving around a lot, there were many full Swiss German languages that were not intelligible to other speakers.
 We can call these the pure dialects.
 However, the situation has changed a lot since then.
 A form of Swiss German, call it Standard Swiss German, is now used across Switzerland when communicating with people who speak another form of the language.

 Many of the dialects seem to be changing from full languages into mutually intelligible forms of Standard Swiss German with regional dialects, similar to the situation in the US with our mutually intelligible regional dialects.
 When people are interviewed on Swiss TV, they typically speak in this standard language to make sure that they are understood.